zulip/zulip/templates/zerver/help/invite-new-users.md

 * Configure [default settings](/help/configure-default-new-user-settings) for
   new users.

-* Configure the [notifications language][org-notifications-language] for your organization, which is used for email invitations.
+* Configure the [organization language for automated messages and invitation emails][org-lang] for your organization.

 When you invite users, you can: